dmt-software/laposta-api/docs/clients.md

 * [Subscribers](/docs/mailing-lists.md)
 * [Webhooks](/docs/mailing-lists.md)

-## Methods returning void
+## Returning void

-The clients do not return the data on create, update or delete actions, instead they might update the object send to the server.
+The clients do not return the data on create, update or delete actions, instead in most cases they update the object send to the server.
 To mimic returning the server response the handled object can be returned.

 ```php
 use DMT\Laposta\Api\Clients\Subscribers;